 Remember to cite LawCareers.Net on your application form if you apply to Ince.

-Applications for our 2022/23 trainee intake open on 1 March 2021.
+Applications for our 2024/25 London and 2023/2024 Bristol trainee intakes open on 01 October 2022 and close on 29 January 2023.
 We recruit on a rolling basis so please apply as early as possible to be in with the best chance of securing an interview.
-The application process consists of three stages; an application form (CV and covering letter included), a video interview and a face to face interview (including a drafting and in-tray exercise as well as a group pitch).
+The application process consists of three stages; an application form (CV and covering letter included), a recorded video interview and a face to face virtual interview (including a legal drafting and in-tray exercise as well as a group exercise).

 Follow us on